Abulero/Sierpinski-Triangle/README.md

 What would happen if we added 100, 1000 or even 1000000 more dots?

 The result is pretty interesting, but for that we'll need some computer power.
-Just clone the .py file and execute it using:
+Just clone the .py file and make sure you have python3 and pillow installed.
+Now navigate to the file's directory on your terminal/cmd and execute it using:

 ```
 python SierpinskiTriangle.py [IMAGE SIZE] [NUMBER OF DOTS]